At a Glance

 The dawn balloon drifts above the Rio Grande Valley — the river the Tewa called P'osoge, "big river," long before the Spanish renamed it.
 At this altitude (7,200 ft and climbing), the sunrise hits the Sangre de Cristos — "Blood of Christ" mountains — minutes before it reaches the city below.
 A fitting last view of New Mexico.

-Pre-dawn · 5:00–6:00 AM · Paid
+Pre-dawn · 4:30 AM meet · Paid

-Balloon Above New Mexico · Viator BR 1377032631.
+Balloon Above New Mexico · Viator BR 1377032631 · leave the inn by 4:15 AM · meet at 600 N Guadalupe St (white Ford Expedition) · hotel pickup also available.
 1–1.5 hour flight above the Rio Grande Valley.

 Dinner · 7:00 PM